-There had been a recent admission to the centre.
-The inspector found that the admissions process was being appropriately managed.
-An assessment and information gathering process had been carried out prior to the resident's admission and this information had been used in order to help the resident transition smoothly into the centre.
-The minutes of the weekly service user forum showed that there had been consultation with the existing residents regarding the admission of the new resident.
+There had been no recent admissions to the centre.
 The person in charge was fully aware of the need to manage any future admissions having regard to the needs and safety of the individual and the needs of the existing residents in the centre.